sot/pyger/doc/index.rst

 * Starting condition is a vector of temperatures (e.g. TEPHIN, TCYLAFT6, ...) or accumulated warm time
 * Need an ensemble of starting conditions based on realistic observing profiles leading up to start of simulation
 * Use a random sampling of actual profiles from the last year to generate propagated conditions:
-   * Choose actual observation dwells to set conditions just prior to simulation start (i.e. maneuvers are filtered out of initial sampling set)
+   * Choose actual observation dwells to set conditions just prior to simulation start (maneuvers are filtered out of initial sampling set)
-   * A default minimum dwell time of 1ksec is used to generate sampling set of final dwells for propagation
+   * A default minimum dwell time of 1ksec is used to generate sampling set of final dwells for propagation profiles
    * For each profile start propagation 3 days before simulation start time
    * Start with as-observed temperatures at the beginning of the 3 day profile
    * Use thermal model to propagate temperatures during 3 day profile at simulation start date/time so simulation starts with representative conditions
    * This works for any thermal model including PSMC with variable CCD-count dependence

 Actually generating the simulation inputs file is done with the command ``pyger